Midnight-Salmon/midnight-salmon.github.io/posts/staticblog.md

 Ever since 5.0 introduced the Gutenberg block-based editor, WordPress has given up on being a blogging platform in favour of competing with Wix and SquareSpace as a general web publishing tool with WYSIWYG editing.
-That's nice for web design shops selling trendy landing pages to business, but it sucks for anyone who just wants a blog.
+That's nice for web design shops selling trendy landing pages to businesses, but it sucks for anyone who just wants a blog.

-After tiring of wrestling Gutenberg, I wrote [scrumble](https://github.com/Midnight-Salmon/scrumble).
+After tiring of wrestling with Gutenberg, I wrote [scrumble](https://github.com/Midnight-Salmon/scrumble).
 Scrumble is a static site generator.
 It takes a folder full of Markdown files representing blog posts and top-level pages and generates a blog in simple semantic HTML and CSS.